Culture of the United States: Cinema

 The United States movie industry has a worldwide influence and following.
 Hollywood, a northern district of Los Angeles, California, is the leader in motion picture production and the most recognizable movie industry in the world.
 The major film studios of the United States are the primary source of the most commercially successful and most ticket selling movies in the world.

 The dominant style of American cinema is classical Hollywood cinema, which developed from 1913 to 1969 and is still typical of most films made there to this day.
 While Frenchmen Auguste and Louis Lumière are generally credited with the birth of modern cinema, American cinema soon came to be a dominant force in the emerging industry.
 The world's first sync-sound musical film, The Jazz Singer, was released in 1927, and was at the forefront of sound-film development in the following decades.
 Orson Welles's Citizen Kane (1941) is frequently cited in critics' polls as the greatest film of all time.
+Gone with the Wind, directed by David O. Selznick and based upon the book by Margaret Mitchell, has repeatedly been identified in polls as Americans' favorite film or as the best American film.